 video card

 The video card needs a number of different stages.
-The first stage to consider is an interface, what conenction and standard am I going to aim for?
-This output interface will connect the card to the monitor.
+The first stage to consider is an interface, an output interface will connect the card to the monitor.
+For this interface I need to decide what connection and standard to implement.

 Over the years there have been many standards of output interfaces.
-The main ones are CGA, EGA, VGA and SVGA.
-Of these VGA (Video Graphics Array), which was introduced with the IBM PS/2, in 1987, became ubiquitous.
-VGA is what I have chosen to implement.
-I chose this because many devices currently in use (monitors, TVs, projectors) have VGA connections and it is era-appropriate.
-Also, it would be possible to interface with other output interfaces, including BNC and DVI.
+The ones that I am interested in are CGA, EGA, VGA and SVGA.
+Of these, VGA (Video Graphics Array), which was introduced with the IBM PS/2, in 1987, became ubiquitous and is the one that I wish to implement.
+I chose this because many devices currently in use (monitors, TVs, projectors) still have VGA connections and it is era-appropriate.
+Also, it would be possible to interface with other output interfaces, including BNC and DVI!
 BNC will work because it is just a breakout of the connections that I will be using in the VGA standard.
 DVI is a digital standard but is workable because it is compatible with analogue signals, via a mode called DVI-A.

 Figure 1 shows a VGA connection.
-The VGA connector is a 15 pin D-subminiature, with 3 rows – their functions are listed in table 1.
+The VGA connector is a 15-pin D-subminiature, with 3 rows – their functions are listed in table 1.
+It is often known as a DE15 connector.

-The signal is analogue but the video card will be digital.
-Therefore, another stage that I need to design is a circuit that converts the digital signals that I generate to analogue signals that a monitor requires.
-This type of circuit is known as a digital to analogue converter (DAC).
+VGA signals are analogue but the video card will be digital.
+Therefore, another stage that I need to design is a circuit that converts the digital signals that I generate to analogue signals that a monitor requires when it receives a VGA signal.
+To achieve this I will use a type of circuit known as a digital-to-analogue converter (DAC).

 VGA pinout